 - Terms and plan limits

-With the exception of US OTC Bulletin Board Prices, the EDI international stock prices are separated by exchange and include EOD stock prices.
-For example, it is possible to subscribe to Bombay Stock Exchange Prices, National Stock Exchange of India (NSE) Prices, Toronto Stock Exchange Prices, or data feeds from more than 20 other exchange data feeds.
+EDI international stock prices are separated by exchange and include EOD stock prices.
+For example, it is possible to subscribe to Bombay Stock Exchange Prices, National Stock Exchange of India (NSE) Prices, Toronto Stock Exchange Prices, or data feeds from more than 150 other exchanges.

 The feeds include historical prices back to 2007, high, low, volume, open, and close as well as prices adjusted for splits and dividends.